aliev/baker/README.md

 # Baker - Project Template Generator

-Baker is a powerful and flexible project scaffolding tool written in Rust that helps you generate projects from templates.
-It supports both local and GitHub templates with template processing capabilities.
+Baker is a fast and flexible project scaffolding tool written in Rust that helps you generate projects from templates.

 ## Features

-- Template processing using fast and powerful [Minijinja](https://github.com/mitsuhiko/minijinja)
+- Template processing using fast and powerful [Minijinja](https://github.com/mitsuhiko/minijinja) library.
 - Interactive prompt for template variables
 - Pre and post-generation hooks
 - `.bakerignore` support for excluding files